webscraperio/web-scraper-documentation/docs/Selectors/Element scroll down selector.md

  * delay - delay before element selection and delay between scrolling.
 This should usually be specified because the data won't be loaded immediately from the server after scrolling down.
-More than 2000 ms might be a good choice if you you don't want to loose data because the server did not respond fast enough.
+More than 2000 ms might be a good choice if you don't want to lose data because the server did not respond fast enough.

 ## Use cases
 See [Element selector] [element-selector] use cases.